 In addition, the Asylum Act foresees that when there are serious doubts regarding the adult’s asylum seeker legal capacity, specialised staff at IGI-DAI request a medical examination in this regard.
 If the medical examination reveals lack of legal capacity of the asylum seeker, the case officer in charge of the case, requests the appointment of a counsellor, under the same conditions as for Romanian citizens.
 The asylum procedure is suspended until the appointment with the counsellor.
 During this period of suspension, the applicant benefits from the rights set out in the law.
 The asylum application of an asylum seeker who has no capacity is filed by the counsellor after his or her appointment.When conducting the personal interview, the counsellor will inform the asylum seeker of the purpose and possible consequences of this interview and will take the necessary steps to prepare the applicant for the interview.
 The interview of an asylum seeker without capacity shall be carried out in the presence of the counsellor.

-According to NGO personnel, in Galaţi, Rădăuţi, Bucharest and Timișoara there were no cases in which a medical examination under Article 49^1 was requested by IGI-DAI in 2021, except in Şomcuta Mare, where IGI-DAI requested a medical examination (psychiatric expert opinion) regarding the establishment of the degree of disability (mental retardation) of a person.
+According to the directors of the centres, in Galaţi, Rădăuţi, Şomcuta Mare and Timișoara there were no cases in which a medical examination under Article 49^1 was requested by IGI-DAI in 2022, except in, Bucharest where IGI-DAI requested a medical examination (psychiatric expert opinion) regarding the establishment of the degree of disability (mental retardation) of a person.
 The file was still pending in March 2023.

 IGI-DAI accepts medico-legal expert opinions issued by officially recognised experts enrolled on the lists drawn up by the Ministry of Health and the Ministry of Justice, with the approval of the Board of Forensics.
 ICAR Foundation is the NGO that currently provides psycho-social services to asylum seekers, through the project “Health services accessible to the asylum seekers needs –SANSA” in partnership with AIDRom, funded through the AMIF national programme.According to the project description, psycho-social specialists identify vulnerable asylum seekers such as families in need, the elderly, persons with chronic illnesses, unaccompanied minors, victims of physical or psychological violence, and their needs.
 “Consequently, tests will be conducted to evaluate the general state of health of newly arrived asylum seekers, and general practitioners will provide medical examinations weekly”.Through this project additional tests and medical investigations will be provided, as well as drug and non-drug treatments, as recommended by collaborating doctors, in order to accurately respond to the medical needs of asylum seekers in Romaniaand also specialised medical consultations.